 - Add in the peanut butter and vanilla beat until smooth.

 - Add in the flour mixture and beat until just combined.

 - Divide the dough into thirds.
 Evenly spread ⅔ of dough into pan.
-Use you hands to press dough in pan.
+Use your hands or spatula to press dough into pan.

 - Spread the jelly or jam evenly on top.

-- Let cool on rack then cut into squares.
+- Let cool completely on rack then cut into squares.

 More delicious bars